 TEFI-1015.
 INTRODUCTION TO CLINICAL PRACTICE.
 Credits: 1.
 Practice hours per semester: 120.
 Prerequisite(s): TEFI-1005, TEFI-1006, TEFI-1028, BIOL-1011.
 Corequisite(s): None.
-This is a supervised clinical experience on which the student will assist, during the semester, to a duly accredited institution that provides physical therapy services.
-The student will observe the application of different physical therapy intervention procedures on patients/clients.
-The student will also observe the roles and functions of the health-care team members, in addition to the organization and functioning of the physical therapy department as a clinical center, and the clinical center in general.
+This is the first supervised clinical experience on which the student will assist, during the semester, to a duly accredited institution that provides physical therapy services.
+The student will observe the application of different physical therapy procedures on patients/clients.
+Will also observe the roles and functions of the health-care team members, the organization and the functioning of the physical therapy department, in particular the tasks of the physical therapist and physical therapy assistant, and the clinical center in general.
 After the observation and orientation period, the student will be able to demonstrate, through his/her execution, the knowledge and skills learned in class.
-This includes: competencies and functions of the physical therapist assistant, the physical therapist, and their professional relations with each other and with other health care providers; ethical codes, communication principles, documentation, physical agents and electrotherapy procedures, therapy of compression, as well as some skills of data collecting, such as vital signs, pain assessment, skin feel and others.
+These includes: competencies, roles, and functions of the physical therapist assistant, ethical behavior standards, professional values, the interaction with the physical therapist and other health-care service providers, communication principles, and documentation.
+Using the standard precautions and an appropriate body mechanics, the student will apply the physical therapy intervention procedures learned: physical agents and electrotherapy, therapy of compression and wound healing, as well as some skills of data collection, such as sensation, vital signs, pain valuation, and others.

 TEFI-1025.
 FUNCTIONAL ANATOMY.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): BIOL-1011.
 Corequisite(s): TEFI-1026, TEFI-1008, BIOL-1013.
 The course includes conferences, demonstrations, and practice of movements of the human body joints, identification and palpation of bone prints and body lumps.
 Covers the history, study methods and the application of kinesiology.
-Includes the study of the skeletal system, anatomy and muscle physiology, principles of body mechanics, brachial and lumbosacral plexus, the structure and functions of human body joints, structure and physiology of the muscle, its location, proximal and distal joints, nerve supply, functions, muscular and posture tone, and muscular change.
+Includes the study of the skeletal system, anatomy and muscle physiology, principles of body mechanics, brachial and lumbosacral plexus, the structure and functions of human body joints, structure and physiology of the muscle, its location, proximal and distal joints, nerve supply, functions, muscular and posture tone, and muscular contraction.

 TEFI-1026.
 LABORATORY OF FUNCTIONAL ANATOMY.
 Credits: 0.
 Laboratory hours per week: 1.
 Prerequisite(s): BIOL-1011.

 Corequisite(s): TEFI-1025.
 This laboratory includes the development of the skills studied on the course TEFI-1025.

 TEFI-1027.
 INTRODUCTION TO PHYSICAL DYSFUNCTION.
 Credits: 4.
 Lecture hours per week: 4.
-Prerequisite(s): BIOL-

-1013, TEFI-1025.
+Prerequisite(s): BIOL-1013, TEFI-1025.
 Corequisite(s): None.
 The course includes the study of general concepts of health and illness, processes of cell/tissue repair, defense mechanisms of the body, and exams and diagnosis procedures.
-Includes the discussion of human growth and development with emphasis on the tasks, characteristics, associated risks, and prevention mechanisms through the stages of the human life's cycle.
-Includes conferences, and discussion about the definition, etiology, pathogenesis, principal clinical manifestations, general principles of treatment, complications and problems associated to human being diseases in the following systems: nervous, cardiovascular, musculoskeletal, endocrine, and respiratory, and sexually transmitted diseases.
+Includes the discussion of human growth and development with emphasis on the tasks, characteristics, associated risks, and prevention mechanisms through the stages of the human life's cycle. conferences, and discussion about the definition, etiology, pathogenesis, principal clinical manifestations, general principles of treatment, complications and problems associated to human being diseases in the following systems: nervous, cardiovascular, musculoskeletal, endocrine, and respiratory, and sexually transmitted diseases.
 Also includes a revision of structure and general function of the systems and medical terminology related to those diseases/disorders/conditions studied in class.